bjammal/bjammal.github.io/_posts/2019-05-28-kubernetes-cluster-access.md

 title: "Kubernetes Cluster Access: Authenticate and Authorize an External User"
 ---

 Creating a Kubernetes cluster on baremetal (e.g. using tools like kubeadm) consists of an initialization command followed by creating some directories and copying some files.
 When successfully completed, your CLI client *kubectl* used to interact with the cluster is auto-magically configured and ready to connect to the cluster.
-If you use managed clusters on public cloud, configuring *kubectl* is usually a one command.
+If you use managed clusters on public cloud, configuring *kubectl* is usually a single command.
 Behind the scenes of this configuration a lot of work is done.

 `kubectl` is a CLI client that can be used to manage multiple k8s clusters.
 Commands are sent as API requests to the cluster API server, which authenticates and authorizes them before passing them to the controller responsible of handling the kind of received request.

 In this post, we will explore the details of how `kubectl` commands are authenticated.
-We will also create a new external user and authorize its access to the cluster using RBAC.
-The commands output is based on a minikube  installation.
-The values in your output will be slightly different if you are using a baremetal or a managed k8s cluster.
+We will also create a new external user and authorize its access to the cluster using RBAC. *The commands output is based on a minikube  installation.
+The values in your output will be slightly different if you are using a baremetal or a managed k8s cluster.*

 ---

-`Kubectl` is configured using a configuration file, known as *kubeconfig*, which contains an element called context \[1][2].
+`Kubectl` uses a configuration file, known as *kubeconfig*, which contains an element called *context* \[1][2].
 The *context* is defined by three parameters:

 - **cluster name** of the cluster to be used
 - **namespace (optional)** can be used to limit the cluster's access to a particular namespace